 Build Positive Alternatives

-Recognizing that political democracy is inseparable from economic democracy, we work to support the proliferation and success of small, independent businesses, cooperatives and employee-owned firms rather than increased dependence on absentee-owned chains.
-(The American Independent Business Alliance now provides extensive support to help communities realize that vision).
+Recognizing that political democracy is inseparable from economic democracy, we work to support the proliferation and success of independent businesses, cooperatives and employee-owned firms rather than increased dependence on online giants and absentee-owned companies.

 Change the Language

 This is essential because we cannot win a struggle defined by corporate language.
 We work to expose corporate manipulation of public opinion, by correcting misleading language such as “free trade” to describe global governance by corporate rules or using “consumer” where citizen is the appropriate term.